tbaschak/check_uptime_snmp/README.md

 Caveats
 ----------
 SNMP returns the uptime of the SNMP process.
-This may not be the same as system uptime if the daemon is restarted.
+This may not be the same as system uptime if the SNMP daemon is started delayed after bootup, or restarted.